 There are at least two lessons from this story.

-- The physical structure of a classroom is a critical variable in effecting student morale and learning.
+- The physical structure of a classroom is a critical variable in affecting student morale and learning.

 - Students' involvement in the process of creating their environment can empower them, develop community and increase motivation.